-Graham will conduct online design and construction update public meetings, which will include presentations with a project look-ahead, a discussion of potential impacts, and opportunities for attendees to make comments and ask questions via a live-chat function.
+Graham will continue to conduct monthly online public meetings, which include presentations with a project look-ahead, a discussion of potential impacts, and opportunities for attendees to make comments and ask questions via a live-chat function.

-In addition, Graham will take a lead role in coordinating and presenting information at Monthly Public Construction Update meetings to inform the public of the project's status, design updates, upcoming construction activities, and to answer questions related to the project.
+Graham will continue to take a lead role in coordinating and presenting to inform the public of the project's status, design updates, upcoming construction activities, and to answer questions related to the project.